Last updated on June 5th, 2020

 My overall experience of Sri Lanka would have been very different had I traveled during peak season as it does become very crowded.

 Where to stay in Midigama

 I stayed at Dreams Garden Surf Lodge which is a perfect place to stay in Midigama.
 For only $15 for a double room, it’s great value for money.
 We spent 3 nights here and got to know our host family quite well.
 They taught us how to play one of their favorite games, Carrom, and treated us to the most delicious curries.

-Here are few alternatives that may be better suited for your budget:
+Here are a few alternatives that may be better suited for your budget:

-- Budget: Coconut Grove is extremly affordable and within walking distance to the beach.
+- Budget: Coconut Grove is extremely affordable and within walking distance to the beach.

 - Backpackers: Surfing Wombats is the best place to hang out with other surfers and backpackers in Midigama.

 - Mid Range: Colors of Life Home is set in a great location with clean and spacious rooms.

 - Luxury: Cape Weligama is incredible.
 Perched on a cliff overlooking the ocean, the infinity pool and bar make for the perfect sunset spot.

 - Surf View Restaurant: This is my favorite place to eat in Midigama and judging but its popularity, most travelers seem to agree.